JetBrains/kotlin/samples/curl/README.md

 # HTTP client

- This example shows how to communicate with libcurl, HTTP/HTTPS/FTP/etc client library.
+This example shows how to communicate with libcurl, HTTP/HTTPS/FTP/etc client library and how to depend on an artifact published in a maven repository.
+The sample depends on a library built by [libcurl sample](../libcurl) so you need to run it first.
- Debian-like distros may need to `apt-get install libcurl4-openssl-dev`.

-To build use `../gradlew build` or `./build.sh`.
+To build use `../gradlew build`.

-To run use `../gradlew run`
+To run use `../gradlew run`.

 To change run arguments, change property runArgs in gradle.propeties file or pass `-PrunArgs="https://www.jetbrains.com"` to gradle run.